jonlpersson/ed-latimore/site/_posts/2024-02-22-5-analogies-from-physics-and-calculus-on-happiness.md

 Physics helped me understand happiness—not because studying the subject makes me happy (it does, but it has moments that break your self-esteem and make you feel like an idiot), but because it provides interesting analogies for the “secret” to happiness.

-There really are no secrets, but thinking in terms of the calculus that drives physics has given me a valuable path and perspective for being happy.
+There are no secrets, but thinking in terms of the calculus that drives physics has given me a valuable path and perspective for being happy.

-Here are a few of my favorite analogies from [Physics and Calculus](/how-to-get-better-at-math/) that will increase your life satisfaction and help you figure out what to do when you're having a bad day.
+Here are five of my favorite metaphors from [Physics and Calculus](/how-to-get-better-at-math/) that will increase your life satisfaction and help you figure out what to do when you're having a bad day.